Creating KML Folders Through KML IDs

 TestFilter.png

 Except for Waterfront, which we have categorized as a Connection, there are only two other stations on the Canada Line that we consider a part of downtown: Yaletown-Roundhouse and Vancouver City Centre stations.
-Using that information, we are filtering out Downtown stations on the condition that the station name contains parts of the stations we are looking for (keywords: Vancouver and Yaletown).
+Using that information, we filter out Downtown stations based on the condition that the station name contains parts of the stations we are looking for (keywords: Vancouver and Yaletown).

 9. Set the Parent Folder for the Stations of Each Train Line